Bali, Indonesia Travel Tips Guide

 Tipping in Bali

 In Asia, you might find it very hard to find sunscreen without whitening agents in it.
-It’s always best to bring your own sunscreen and I recommend using a coral safe brand.
+It’s always best to bring your own sunscreen, and I recommend using a coral reef-safe brand.
 I’ve used both Blue Lizard Australian Sensitive Sunscreen SPF 30 and Juice Beauty SPF 30 Sport Moisturizer.

 Make sure to bring bug spray with you.
 In Bali, it’s not uncommon to get Dengue fever.
-Like West Nile virus, Dengue is a flu-like illness that can be transmitted by mosquitoes.
-As your healthcare provider how much DEET is recommended.
+Like the West Nile virus, Dengue is a flu-like illness that can be transmitted by mosquitoes.
+Ask your healthcare provider how much DEET is recommended.

 Weather in Bali

 Bali has two main seasons, dry(meaning no rain) and rainy season.
 November-March is the rainy season.
-April-October is hot, humid with little rain.
+April-October is hot and humid with little rain.
 April, May, June, and September are usually cheaper times to visit Bali.
 July, August, and around Christmas break tend to be the busiest.

 Where to Stay in Bali